 The Black Bayou Composition Award is given to the submission that “most closely reflects the connection between music and the natural world.”
-The award includes a cash prize and an offer to write the “ambience” music for the 2019 Black Bayou Ambience concert.
+The award includes a cash prize and a commission for the 2020 New Music on the Bayou festival.

 In order to be considered submissions must adhere to the following guidelines.
 All submissions that follow the below criteria will be considered:

 - Submissions must be anonymous.
 There can be no name on the score, program notes or in the computer filenames.